Remote Control (The Clash song): Single release

 The B-side is a mono live version of "London's Burning".

-The band re-recorded the song in early summer 1979 during rehearsals for London Calling, at Vanilla Studios in Vauxhall.
+The band re-recorded the song in 1979 during rehearsals for London Calling, at Vanilla Studios in Vauxhall.
 This version was eventually released in 2004, on the second disc of the London Calling: 25th Anniversary Legacy Edition, known as The Vanilla Tapes.
 In the liner notes, Mick Jones is quoted as saying: